 Winery Notes: “Stanly Ranch is the easternmost vineyard in the Los Carneros appellation.
 Originally planted with Pinot Noir in the 1870s, the vineyard borders the wetlands of the Napa River/San Pablo Bay watershed.
 Proximity to the cool foggy marine climate of the bay imparts spicy aromatics in the wine, while the clay and clay loam soils contribute an earthy complexity to the black cherry fruit flavors.”

 Tasting Notes: The 2018 Coho is made from three distinct Dijon clones (115, 667, 777 ) sourced from the Home Hill section of the Stanly Ranch, and fermented with a Romanee-Conti yeast selection.
-The wine is aged for 10 months in French oak (40% new, 60% 1 year-old barrels).
-The wine offers ripe aromas of black cherry, wild berry and enticing ripe plum aromas mingle with floral violet scents with a toasted almond and vanilla-infused bouquet.
-Rich and mouth-filling on entry, where the opulent texture reveals layered black cherry, plum and red currant flavors and fine-grained tannins which build finesse on the elegant finish.
+The wine is aged for 10 months in French oak (40% new, 60% 1-year-old barrels).
+The wine offers ripe aromas of black cherry, wild berry, and enticing ripe plum aromas mingle with floral violet scents with toasted almond and vanilla-infused bouquet.
+Rich and mouth-filling on entry, where the opulent texture reveals layered black cherry, plum, and red currant flavors and fine-grained tannins which build finesse on the elegant finish.
 Only 305 six-pack cases were produced.

 Coho 2018 Cabernet Sauvignon, Napa (last ever)

 Coho 2018 Headwater Bordeaux Blend, Napa (the last ever)

 Coho 2016 Merlot Michael Black, Napa (last vintage)

 There are no reviews yet.